U.S. Route 83 in Texas: Route description

 US 83's southern terminus is at a concurrency with I-69E/US 77 on the south side of Brownsville at the Brownsville – Veterans Port of Entry at the US/Mexico border.
 It remains co-signed with I-69E/US 77 until Harlingen, where I-69E/US 77 makes a sharp turn northward and US 83 maintains a westerly route to McAllen, concurrent with I-2 until Peñitas.
 From there, the highway roughly parallels the Rio Grande until Laredo where it makes a northwesterly turn toward Carrizo Springs, the seat of Dimmit County.
 The speed limit on US 83 is briefly 75 mph through Dimmit County.

 Merging with I-35 just south of downtown, US 83 remains co-signed with the interstate until an exit at Botines.
 From there, it continues northward, intersecting with I-10 just south of Junction.
 US 83 is co-signed with I-10 for approximately 8 mi, turning northward and leaving I-10 at the Kimble County Airport.

-After continuing northward through several rural western Texas towns, US 83 then merges with US 84 east of Tuscola, where it makes a sharp turn back to the north.
-US 83/84 remains a co-signed route until Abilene, where US 84 turns to the northwest and US 83 remains northbound, merging with US 277 on the west side of the city.
+After continuing northward through several rural western Texas towns, US 83 merges with US 84 east of Tuscola, where it makes a sharp turn back to the north.

+US 83/84 remains a co-signed route until Abilene.
+Within the city, the routes run along the Winters Freeway, named for Mayor Jesse Winters, who was a strong advocate for the freeway's construction.
+In the south of the city, there is an interchange for Bus.
+US 83 and the Loop 322 freeway.
+On the west side of the city, US 277 merges onto the freeway; US 84 then departs to the northwest while US 83 remains northbound.
+Next there is a full-access interchange with I-20, followed by another interchange with Bus.
+US 83.
+Leaving the city, the freeway ends, dropping to a divided highway.

 US 83/277 remains a co-signed route until approximately 2 mi north of Anson, where US 277 turns northeast, and US 83, northwest.

 After merging with US 380 in Aspermont and briefly sharing a route, US 83 continues northward, merging with US 62 in Paducah.
 US 83/62 continues as a co-signed route until approximately 15 mi south of Wellington, where US 62 makes a sharp turn eastward, leaving US 83 to continue northward, where it crosses into Oklahoma approximately 6 mi north of Perryton.